Sacramento Courthouse FAQs

 Essential "Boots on the Ground" Information from Richard Quiles

-Q: Is there a children's waiting room?
+Q: Is there a children's waiting room at the Sacramento Courthouse?

-Q: Can I attend my hearing remotely?
+Q: Can I attend my Sacramento hearing remotely?

 Q: Am I allowed to take photos or videos inside the courthouse?